-We are currently full for Summer and Fall 2025.
-Please feel free to fill out an application HERE if you are interested in becoming a member of our research lab if a spot opens up in the future!
+We are currently full for Summer and Fall 2026.
+Please feel free to fill out an application HERE if you are interested in becoming a member of our research lab, if a spot opens up in the future!

 DOCTORAL STUDENTS